iCodeWalker/r3f-env-and-staging/readme.md

     6. <spotLight />

     Light Helpers.
         We can use useHelper from drei.
         We need a reference to the directional light.

         The first parameter to useHelper is the reference to the light source and the second parameter is the helper class we want to use from Three.js

         So we need to get access of the DirectionalLightHelper class from THREE.js

+        Note  useHelper is not just for the light, as We can use it for camera also With CameaHelper.

-    Shadows:
+## Shadows:

     1. Default Shadow
         Add shadows attribute to the canvas.